webdriverio-community/wdio-html-reporter/README.md

     No more moment.js dependency

-    use 'html' for reporter definition
+    use 'html-nice' for reporter definition

     Removed need for global scope reportAggregator in client code